 Q4: DOES MY OPERATION HAVE TO BE NOP OR COR CERTIFIED IF I ONLY WANT TO EXPORT PRODUCTS ABROAD?

 A4: Yes.
 All operations must first be certified according to the NOP or COR Standards before the CCOF GMA program can apply.
-Operations that export to the United States from Canada must be certified organic entities to comply with US requirements, even though the COR standards do not require exporters to be certified.

 Q5: HOW DO I OBTAIN EXPORT CERTIFICATES FROM CCOF?